magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 ![Shopping  with error messages][13]

-Great, it works.
+It worked as expected.
 We fixed the server-side code by refactoring it to inject the form validators into the Enlive template definition for the `shopping.html` page.
-And we also learnt a little bit more about the Enlive DSL.
+And we also learned a little bit more about the Enlive DSL.

-As a very last step, stop the CLJS REPL and the `boot` processes and reset the branch:
+Stop the CLJ REPL and the `boot` processes and reset the branch as
+usual:

 ```bash
 git reset --hard